emontzkajnl/plugins/meta-tag-manager/readme.txt

 3. If enabled you can add meta tags to a specific post in it's own meta box

 == Changelog ==
+= 3.1 =
+* fixed PHP 8.x warnings
+* fixed minor PHP warning
+* fixed minor security vulnerability where admin notices can be dismissed by unauthenitcated user (reported by Patchstack)
+* fixed security vulnerability where arbritrary code could be exeuted by unserialize (kudos to Wordfence Security)

 = 3.0.2 =
 * fixed bug preventing settings from saving if schema settings are not selected
 * added backward compatibility to 4.9 by allowing determine_locale() > get_locale() fallback